Sustainable-Fisheries-Wales/lobsterWales/README.md

 #### Description

-data: This folder contains data and derived parameter files
+R: This folder contains R files for data processing and model-fitting

 `1.observer_data.entrycheck_wales.R`: a script for assessing the structure and type of raw input data files